mikegrudic/Phinder/README.md

 """
 ```

+# Installation

+Clone and symlink Phinder.py to your path.

+# Output

 The output from running Phinder on snapshot_xxx.hdf5 will be 3 files in the same directory:

 unbound_xxx.dat - List of basic bulk properties of all associations of particles with common potential wells.